AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 1. By selecting the **Enable Minimum SME Points** check box, you can set a limit to the minimum number of points a user requires to be displayed as an SME in Top SMEs list.
 Once the threshold value is set, SMEs with points less than or equal to the minimum point value required is not listed in the SME lists.

-   If the&nbsp;**Enable Minimum SME Points** check box is not selected then the top three users with highest points are considered as the SMEs for that particular skill.
+   If the **Enable Minimum SME Points** check box is not selected then the top three users with highest points are considered as the SMEs for that particular skill.

 1. Click** Save** button to display the changes that have been made.